Michael Burton (American football)

-Michael Burton (born February 1, 1992) is an American football fullback for the Denver Broncos of the National Football League (NFL).
-He played college football at Rutgers, and was drafted by the Detroit Lions in the fifth round of the 2015 NFL Draft.
-He has also played for the Chicago Bears, New Orleans Saints, Washington Redskins.
+Michael Burton (born February 1, 1992) is an American professional football fullback for the Denver Broncos of the National Football League (NFL).
+He played college football for the Rutgers Scarlet Knights, and was selected by the Detroit Lions in the fifth round of the 2015 NFL draft.
+He has also played for the Chicago Bears, New Orleans Saints, Washington Redskins, and Kansas City Chiefs.

+Burton has mainly played fullback throughout his career, although he has also played running back, particularly as a pass protector and short yardage back.